allexradu/Google_Bot/README.md

  ---------------------------------------

 Step 1.
-Put your products name in column 1 and name it "Name"

-Step 2.
-Save your workbook as "a.xlsx" and place it excel folder
+Go to the folder Excel inside the project, find the a.xslx and replace the contents of the first column with your products, leave the column "Name", is important.

+Step 2: Go in the terminal to the project location (where you downloaded the files) and type:

+ pyinstaller --onefile setup.py

+ After it executes you'll fiind your executable in the dist folder

 Step 3.
-Execute this software using "python google_bot.py"

-Step 4.
 Add the delay between images in seconds using a number that can, optionally, include a decimal point [1 recommended].

 Note.
 A lower delay than 1 second my result in lower quality images.

-Step 5.
+Step 4.
 Pick how many photos / search do you want the bot do download starting with 1 with a maximum of 9.

 Note: The bot with download images with the file name stating with A1001.jpg (for the first image of the first product), A1002.jpg (for the second image), A1003.jpg (for the third), A1004.jpg (for the forth) ...
 A1009.jpg (for the ninth).

-Step 6.
+Step 5.
 Wait for the robot to finish processing your product names, the robot will write in your excel file the link to image files so you can review them.

 IMPORTANT!
 All the image cells contain LINKS if you want to import your file please press Select columns, and paste special as Values.